-AMETHYST, the February birthstone, is a quartz crystal gemstones with translucent, sparkling violet or purple colour.
-Read on to learn why you should wear amethyst jewellery while drinking wine—and why it’s the best gift to give someone on Valentine’s Day.
-In this article:
+Amethyst, the February birthstone, is a quartz gemstone with sparkling violet or purple colour.
+Read on to learn why you should wear amethyst jewellery while drinking wine — and why it’s the best gift to give someone on Valentine’s Day.

 - Amethyst legend and lore